nanogchen/Q-Twin/README.md

 Use the "install-free" version deployed in the cloud https://q-twin.streamlit.app/.

 ## How to cite
 G. Chen, X. Lin, S. Narayanan, S. K.R.S.
 Sankaranarayanan.
-"Q-Twin: The Digital Twin Beamline for Molecular Scattering".
+"Q-Twin: A Digital Twin Beamline for Molecular Scattering and Coherent Dynamics".
 In submission (2026).